NeWbLt123/loader/README.md

 Note
 ---
-As of right now, this library only works with Telerik's Kendo UI Mobile loading panel.
-I don't have time to make it generic to any loading panel right now, but I will, eventually.
+This library only works with Telerik's Kendo UI Mobile loading panel.
+Take the `loader.js` file and modify it to fit your needs.